 Instructor: Dean Foerter

-Here is what you need to know as you begin comparing DeGroote’s EMBA to other programs:
+Here is what you need to know to help you make your decision about DeGroote’s EMBA program:

 Are you interested in the EMBA program?
 We encourage you to contact us.
-Subscribe to our mailing list to receive the latest updates to our program, or if you are ready to start the process, let us begin the conversation by reviewing your experience.
+Subscribe to our mailing list to receive the latest updates to our program, or if you are ready to start the process, let’s start the conversation by reviewing your experience.